 - 2 DVD at a time: $11.99

-For us we found the best value to be the 1 DVD at a time + streaming video package which will soon cost $15.98.
-While we wouldn’t mind doing the streaming only package for $2 less, it currently is a bit limited in it’s selection of new releases and bigger films.
+For us we found the best value to be the 1 DVD at a time plan + streaming video package that cost $15.98.
+While we wouldn’t mind doing the streaming only package for only $7.99, it currently is a bit limited in it’s selection of new releases and bigger films – although some of the original shows are great.

 Something else to keep in mind – you can now get a 1 month free trial and try the service out for free!